 Regenerates from spores after fire.
 Possibly old plants can reshoot if burnt.

-australis – means southern, or ‘of the southern hemisphere’.
+australis – Latin meaning ‘southern’ or ‘of the southern hemisphere’.

 NSW Flora Online (PlantNET) – Cyathea australis profile page https://plantnet.rbgsyd.nsw.gov.au/cgi-bin/NSWfl.pl?page=nswfl&lvl=sp&name=Cyathea~australis